MCModMachine/craft.json/README.md

   version was based off of, not release time.
 For example, version 5.3's `previousVersion` is 5.2, even if 5.3 is released after 6.0.
 * `files`: **array of Files** the files that must be installed as part of this project, not including dependencies.
+Not required for `game` projects.
 * `dependencies`: **array of Depencencies** the projects that must be installed for this project to function properly.
-* `minecraftVersion`: **array of strings** the Minecraft versions this project is compatible with.
-Values should be the identifier Mojang uses for the version, without the "release" or "snapshot" prefix.
 * `compatibility`: **object** this version of the project's compatibility with previous versions
   * `api`: **object** this version's API compatibility with the previous version